percarlsen/cv/README.md

 **Senior Software Engineer (March 2024 - Ongoing)**<br>
 **Software Engineer (September 2021 - March 2024)**<br>

-Full stack engineer in a product team building Oda's warehouse management system (WMS).
+Full stack engineer in a product team building Oda's warehouse management system.
 Taking part in every phase of the development from prioritizing to designing, developing, testing, releasing and maintaining the product.

 - Responsibility for the planning, development and execution of transferring inventory valued at ~20 million SEK to Oda's WMS during the merger with Swedish _Mathem_.
 - Key role in a complete re-build of the core inventory database models and business logic, including migrating clients while keeping both systems in sync.